Alexisonfire: Disbandment and farewell tour (2011–2012)

 Alexisonfire performing in Vancouver on their 2012 farewell tour.

 In 2005, Dallas Green had launched a solo folk/rock side project called City and Colour.
 The project had become very successful and between that and his commitments to Alexisonfire, he said that he suffered a nervous breakdown and that being in Alexisonfire was killing him.
 At the end of the Old Crows/Young Cardinals tour, Green told the band that he was leaving Alexisonfire, but that he would not announce his departure until the rest of the band decided on their future plans.

 On February 14, 2011, Alexisonfire tweeted that they had been writing new music for their fifth studio album, describing it as "so heavy it's going to make Dog's Blood look like a ska record".
 Despite these statements, the album did not materialize and on August 5, 2011, Alexisonfire announced their break-up.
 In the statement, George Pettit cited the departures of both Green and MacNeil (who left to become the vocalist for Gallows), and personal issues among the remaining members as reasons for breaking up.
 Pettit also described the break-up as not being "amicable".
 Alexisonfire planned on celebrating their tenth anniversary with one last headlining Canadian tour and "a series of releases", although Green had specifically said that, for him, their December 19, 2010, show in their hometown was their last concert.

-In July 2012, Green stated he had been in contact with other ex-Alexisonfire members, and that he and MacNeil had been "starting to talk about doing some final [Alexisonfire] shows, because when we did play our last show nobody knew it was our last show."
+In July 2012, Green stated he had been in contact with other members, and that he and MacNeil had been "starting to talk about doing some final [Alexisonfire] shows, because when we did play our last show nobody knew it was our last show."
 In December 2012, Alexisonfire embarked on their farewell tour.
 It was initially nine dates, but it expanded to 30, with stops in Canada, the UK, Australia and Brazil.
 In December, the EP Death Letter was released, featuring new interpretations of songs spanning the band's previous four albums.

 On December 25, 2013, the band released a limited-edition vinyl box set containing all the four albums as well as EPs, LPs, B-sides etc. One thousand copies were produced; they were sold out in 30 minutes.
 In August 2014, they released a slightly smaller second edition of the boxed set.